bahtiyartan/troia/docs/36Table.rst

 	STRINGVAR3 = STRINGVAR3 + ' ('+ SYS_STATUS + ')';

 Also it is possible to locate table's active row over an hashindex.
 With this option, programmers can create index once and locate rows with different row values using this index.
-This variations reducess to process time compared to scanning table on each locate.
+This variations reduces to process time compared to scanning table on each locate.
 Here is the syntax and example:

 ::